-This degree offers a broad background in the humanities, sciences and social sciences, and requires completion of 15 units after grade XII or equivalent (or 20 units after grade XI or equivalent) entry.
+This degree offers a broad background in the humanities, sciences and social sciences and requires completion of 15 units.

 Students intending to complete the general studies degree must declare their intention to do so before they register for their sixth unit of coursework.
 Students who do not make this declaration within this time frame will not be permitted to register for further coursework.